Nota-NetsPresso/ModelZoo-PyTorch-CIFAR100/README.md

 </details>

-More commands can be found in the official NetsPresso Python Package Docs: https://nota-github.github.io/netspresso-python/build/html/index.html <br/>
+More commands can be found in the official NetsPresso Python Package docs: https://nota-netspresso.github.io/netspresso-python-docs/build/html/index.html <br/>

 Alternatively, you can do the same as above through the GUI on our website: https://console.netspresso.ai/models<br/><br/>

-## 7. Fine-tuning the compressed Model</br>
+## 7. Fine-tuning the compressed model</br>
 You may need to set learning rate using ```-lr```
 ```bash
 $ python train.py -net path_to_compressed_model_file -lr 0.001